Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 * Tella Android v2.1.0 (152)
 * Tella iOS v1.1.0 (43)

-To ensure you have access to the reporting feature, please verify that your Tella app version is either these versions or a more recent one.
+To ensure you have access to the reporting feature, please verify that your Tella app version is either of these versions or a more recent one.